 Pacific Albacore Research by AFRF:

-Ongoing projects conducted by the American Fishermen’s Research Foundation include the Archival Tagging project, a 2002 Lipid Content project, and the AFRF/NMFS Economic Survey.
+PRESENT: Ongoing projects conducted by the American Fishermen’s Research Foundation include the Archival Tagging project, a 2002 Lipid Content project, and the AFRF/NMFS Economic Survey.

 AFRF is always open to suggestions from government agencies, universities, students, and private research groups for new albacore research and public education projects that deal with albacore tuna in the Pacific Ocean region.
 Intereseted parties should contact AFRF for more details and procedures for submitting proposals.